[This article was first published on October 28, 2021, and has been updated and revised.]

 Without the use of some of the large capacity under bridge inspection units (UBIUs) that are available, getting eyes on many areas under some bridges would be next to impossible.
 While the use of under bridge scaffolding can be implemented, along with teams of rope riggers, the versatility and ease of access provided by UBIUs can’t be matched.

-And, as exemplified during the highly-publicized repairs made on the Hernando de Soto bridge over the Mississippi, the same equipment can be utilized for extensive repair work as well as routine maintenance and upkeep.
+And, as exemplified during the highly publicized repairs made on the Hernando de Soto bridge over the Mississippi, the same equipment can be utilized for extensive repair work as well as routine maintenance and upkeep.

 We also learned that, with more than 617,000 bridges across the United States – over 40 percent of which are at least 50 years old – the potential exists for many other damaged bridges to be discovered.